kiril-dragomirov/PHPStorm/README.md

 ### New Technologies

 PhpStorm provides a streamlined experience for the full development cycle with new languages such as TypeScript, CoffeeScript, and Dart.

+## Development Environment

+*PhpStorm is built on top of the open-source IntelliJ Platform, which we at JetBrains have been developing and perfecting for over 15 years.
+Enjoy the fine-tuned, highly customizable experience it provides to fit your development workflow.*

+### VCS

+PhpStorm provides a unified UI for working with many popular Version Control Systems, ensuring a consistent user experience across git, GitHub, SVN, Mercurial, and Perforce.

+### Databases & SQL

+PhpStorm provides tools and code assistance features for working with databases and SQL in your projects.
+Connect to databases, edit schemas and table data, run queries, and even analyze schemas with UML diagrams.
+SQL code can be injected to other languages or edited in SQL Editor, with syntax highlighting, smart code completion, on-the-fly code analysis, code formatting and navigation available.

+### Other Features

+Perform many routine tasks right from the IDE with support for Vagrant support, Docker, Composer, and more.